Sorsogon: During the Marcos dictatorship

+During this time, many citizens of Sorsogon joined the effort to resist the erosion of democracy, and many of them became political detainees, or were tortured and killed by the dictatorship's forces.
+Among the more prominent of them were local figures Ma.
+Antonia Teresa “Nanette” Vytiaco, Antonio "Tony" Ariado, Ceasar Gavanzo Jr., and Manuel Dorotan, as well as figures like Liliosa Hilao and Juan Escandor, who were killed in Manila.
+Vytiaco, Ariado, Gavanzo, Dorotan, Hilao, and Escandor have all since been honored by having their names inscribed on the Wall of Remembrance at the Philippines' Bantayog ng mga Bayani, which honors the martyrs and heroes who fought against the authoritarian regime.

+Contemporary

 In 2000, Sorsogon City was created through the merging of the municipalities of Bacon and Sorsogon.

 Geography

 Sorsogon covers a total area of 2,119.01 km2 occupying the southeastern tip of the Bicol Peninsula in Luzon.
 The province is bordered on the north by Albay, east by the Philippine Sea, south by the San Bernardino Strait, and west and northwest by the Ticao and Burias Passes.
 The Sorsogon Bay lies within the central portion of the province.

 The province has an irregular topography.
 Except for landlocked Irosin, all the towns lie along the coast.
 They are all connected by concrete and asphalt roads.
 Mountain's sprawl over the northeast, southeast and west portions.
 Mount Bulusan, the tallest peak, rises 1560 m above sea level.

 Except for its overland link with the province of Albay to the north, it is completely surrounded by water.
-Sorsogon is the gateway of Luzon to the Visayas and Mindanao through its Roll-on/Roll-off ferry terminal facilities located in the municipalities of Matnog, Pilar and Bulan.
+Sorsogon is the gateway of Luzon to the Visayas through its Roll-on/Roll-off ferry terminal facilities located in the municipalities of Matnog, Pilar and Bulan.